Skip to main content

 Organizational Scaling and Team Autonomy

-• AI team owns apps/rewise (chatbot) and apps/nova (prompt engineering)
+• AI surfaces such as apps/rewise (chatbot) and apps/nova (prompt engineering)

 Independent Scalability

 In a monolith, if one feature (e.g., a real-time data processing endpoint) experiences high load, the entire application must be scaled.
 This is inefficient and costly.
-Microservices allow for granular scaling.
-We can scale the high-load DataIngestionService to 50 instances while keeping the low-traffic AdminDashboardService at only 2 instances, optimizing resource utilization.
-Example from Tuturuuu:
+Separate deployment units allow for granular scaling.
+A high-load app can be scaled independently of a low-traffic one, optimizing resource utilization instead of scaling one monolith as a whole.
+Illustrative only (not a real config in the repo):

 {